The default approach to building a predictive model is manual.

 - Try setting False Positive = 0, to find Sufficient but Unnecessary attributes (or configurations of attributes)

 - Try setting False Negative = 0, to find Necessary but Insufficient attributes (or configurations of attributes)

 - Try setting False Negative = 0 and False Positive = 0 to find Necessary and Sufficient attributes

 - Postscript: There are now three radio button options that can be used to set these constraints with one click

 - If using exhaustive search, watch the process bar in order to assess if the results will be ready within the time available.
 If not, cancel.

 View the results of the search, given the settings above.

-The attributes that have been selected as the best predictors of the outcome (known as “the model”) will appear in the Design area, replacing any previous selection.
-This model will automatically be saved and the saved name will be visible to the right of the “Save Model” button
+The attributes that have been found as the best predictors of the outcome (known as “the model”) will appear in the Design area, replacing any previous selection.
+This found model will automatically be saved and the saved name will be visible to the right of the “Save Model” button

 The raw results of the prediction model will be shown in the Confusion Matrix in the Evaluate area.
 See Evaluate Model for more information on how to read the Confusion Matrix.